boolai88/personal_finance_dashboard/README.md

- Personal Finance Dashboard
+# 💰 Personal Finance Dashboard

-Una web app semplice ma elegante per monitorare le proprie finanze personali.
+A simple and elegant web app to track personal finances.
-Permette di aggiungere entrate e uscite, visualizzare il saldo e le statistiche tramite grafici.
+Users can add income and expenses, view total balance, and see visual statistics with charts.

- Tecnologie
+## Technologies
 - HTML / CSS
 - JavaScript
 - Chart.js
 - LocalStorage

- Funzionalità
+## Features
-- Aggiunta e rimozione di transazioni
+- Add and remove transactions
-- Calcolo saldo, entrate e uscite
+- Calculate balance, income, and expenses
-- Grafico a torta delle spese
+- Pie chart visualization of expenses
-- Salvataggio dati nel browser
+- Data saved locally in the browser

- Come usare
+## How to use
-1. Clona il repository
+1. Clone the repository
-2. Apri `index.html` nel browser
+2. Open `index.html` in your browser
-3. Aggiungi le tue transazioni e controlla il saldo e il grafico
+3. Add your transactions and view your balance and chart

- Demo
+## Demo
-Puoi deployarlo facilmente su GitHub Pages o Netlify.
+Can be easily deployed on GitHub Pages or Netlify.